 Lee attributes the recent growth in contributions to a rise in the number of contributors combined with recent upgrades by Ian Cameron, a senior software engineer at Kittelson.

 “In the past it was a free for all,” Lee says.
 “People could update live, unfiltered.
 At one point, somebody added a lot of junk.
 That was a setback.”
 After that, outside contributions were shut down for a while.
 The upgraded software places volunteer submissions in a queue that can easily be reviewed before posting.

-All contributions are completely anonymous, but Lee has learned to recognize the signature style of some of his frequent contributors, including one who has probably located over a thousand roundabouts.
+All contributions are completely anonymous, but Lee has learned to recognize the signature style of some of his frequent contributors, including one who has probably located over three thousand roundabouts.